Golbarg Bashi: Biography

 Golbarg Bashi was born 06.01.1974 in Iran, raised in Sweden, and educated at the Universities of Manchester and Bristol and obtained her doctorate degree from Columbia University in New York City.
 Her doctoral research focused on a feminist critique of the human rights discourse in Iran.

-Bashi is the author of the children's book P is for Palestine: A Palestine Book, an English-language alphabet book about Palestine, written from a social-justice perspective.
+Bashi is the author of the 2017 children's book P is for Palestine: A Palestine Book, an English-language alphabet book about Palestine, written from a social-justice perspective.
 The book also promotes Palestinian nationalism.
+She has also published a sequel.

-In 2016, she was nominated for a U.S. toy industry award where she was shortlisted in the Designer/Inventor category at the Women In Toys ‘Wonder Woman’ Awards.
+In 2016, she was nominated for a U.S. toy industry award where she was shortlisted in the Designer/Inventor category at the Women In Toys 'Wonder Woman' Awards.
 Fellow nominees included executives at Disney, Mattel, Lego, and Hasbro.

 Bashi is also a visual artist.
 Her images have been published in the New York Times, Aljazeera English, CNN, BBC News, and Amnesty International.

 In 2002, Bashi was a member of the Green Party of Sweden where she was elected as an executive member of the party's Women's Committee.
 She was also selected as a candidate for the Greens in the Swedish municipal elections for the city of Kramfors in 2002.

+Personal life

-She used to be married to Columbia University professor, Hamid Dabashi with whom she has two children.
+She used to be married to Columbia University professor, Hamid Dabashi, with whom she has two children.
 She is an atheist.